How To Buy A House For The First Time

 Organise inspections such as pest and termite inspections.

-This is the stage where all the legal documents will need to be signed and exchanged in order to complete the purchase of the property.
-A conveyancer or solicitor specialising in property law is recommended to assist you at this stage.
-They will perform the following tasks:
+This is the stage where all the legal documents need to be signed and exchanged to complete the property purchase.
+A conveyancer or solicitor specializing in property law is recommended to assist you at this stage.

 Settlement